nasa-jpl/ION-DTN/gh-pages/docs/SOP-for-ION.md

         * Verify that the `bping` test at the end passed.

 9. **Verify ION installation location**:
-    * Run `which bpversion`; the path shown should be either `/usr/local/bin` or the bin directory under the prefix you specified.
+    * Run `which ionadmin`; the path shown should be either `/usr/local/bin` or the bin directory under the prefix you specified.
-    * Verify installed Bundle Protocol version by running `bpversion`.
     * Verify ION version by running `ionadmin`, then followed by the `v` command at the prompt.
 Type `q` to quit.
     * Verify ION operation by running the basic `bping` test.
 You can skip this if you ran `make test` earlier, which would automatically trigger the `bping` test.